MyFriendsCoffee's experts tested dozens of light roast coffee beans, and these were the most tasty.

 All Lifeboost beans are picked by hand, so you get light roast coffee from only the highest-quality coffee beans.
 The taste of the light roast is bright, with a high saturation and notes of sour citrus.
 You can also find notes of chocolate and spices.

-2. Coffee Bros. - Best for French Press
+4. Coffee Bros. - Best Light Roast Coffee For French Press

 When brewed in a French Press, this coffee reveals a honey sweetness with floral notes.